Derek Muller: Veritasium and other YouTube channels

 In January 2011, Muller created the educational science channel Veritasium on YouTube, the focus of which is "addressing counter-intuitive concepts in science, usually beginning by discussing ideas with members of the public".
 The videos range in style from interviews with experts, such as 2011 Physics Nobel Laureate Brian Schmidt, to science experiments, dramatisations, songs, and – a hallmark of the channel – interviews with the public to uncover misconceptions about science.
 The name Veritasium is a combination of the Latin word for truth, Veritas, and the suffix common to many elements, -ium.
 This creates Veritasium, an "element of truth", a play on the popular phrase and a reference to chemical elements.
 In its logo, which has been a registered trade mark since 2016, the number "42.0" resembles an element on the periodic table.
-The number was chosen as it is "The Answer to the Ultimate Question of Life, The Universe, and Everything" in Douglas Adams' famous novel.
+The number was chosen because it is "The Answer to the Ultimate Question of Life, The Universe, and Everything" in Douglas Adams' famous novel The Hitchhiker's Guide to the Galaxy.

 In July 2012, Muller created a second YouTube channel, 2veritasium.
-Muller uses the new platform to produce editorial videos that discuss such topics as film making, showcasing behind-the-scenes footage, and for viewer reactions to popular Veritasium videos.
+Muller used the new platform to produce editorial videos that discuss such topics as filmmaking, showcasing behind-the-scenes footage, and for viewer reactions to popular Veritasium videos.

 In 2017, Muller began uploading videos on his newest channel, Sciencium, which is dedicated to videos on recent and historical discoveries in science.

+In 2021, Muller hosted Pindrop, a YouTube Original series exploring unusual places around the world, as seen from Google Earth.
+Only one episode exploring potash evaporation ponds in Utah was released before YouTube cancelled all original production in 2022.

+Since 21 April 2023, Veritasium is majority-owned by the private equity media company Electrify.